bpbond/R-data-workshop/R-data-workshop.md

 Alternatives for getting data into R
 ========================================================

-The `read.table` family of functions can be slow and (generally) only read from flat text files.
+The `read.table` family of functions can be slow and (generally) only reads from flat text files.
 But there are *many* other options.
 - A number of packages read Excel files directly.
 In particular the new `readxl` is fast, stable, and flexible
 - `data.table::fread` reads text files extremely quickly, as does the new `readr` package
 - The `foreign` package provides import facilities for Stat, SAS, Minitab, etc.